 Apparent porosity, water absorption, apparent specific gravity, and bulk density are primary properties of burned refractory brick and shapes.
 These properties are widely used in the measurement and comparison of product quality and as part of the criteria for selection and use of refractory products in a variety of industrial applications.

 Test Method: IS: 1528 (P-8)1974

 This test helps in determining the strength of a brick.
-It tells us how much load that refractory can bear in cold conditions.
-The concept of testing CCS of a refractory material has perhaps, come from metallurgy.
+It specifies how much load the refractory can bear in cold conditions.
+Metallurgy gave birth to this concept of testing CCS of a refractory material.
 This is because for any refractory brick it is rather; rare that it would fail simply due to load on it in cold condition and therefore, the determination of cold crushing strength does not appear to be that much important from this point of view.

 Test Method: IS: 1528 (P-4)1974

 A useful property of refractories is bulk density, which defines the material present in a given volume.
-An increase in bulk density of a given refractory increases its volume stability, its heat capacity, as well as resistance to slag penetration.
+An increase in bulk density of a given refractory increases its heat capacity, its volume stability and resistance to slag penetration.